SAIS Reunion in Washington D.C. 2026

 For security reasons, all registered attendees are required to check-in and receive a SAIS lanyard and nametag.
 You'll also receive a schedule for the day and a small token of appreciation for joining us at Reunion 2026.

-Gain important perspectives on global issues from our keynote speaker (to be announced).
+Gain important perspectives on global issues from our keynote speaker, Jonathan W. Burks, ‘10, Executive Vice President, Economic and Health Policy, Bipartisan Policy Center.
 Remarks followed by a fireside chat and Q&A led by SAIS Dean James Steinberg.

 Members of the class of 1976 will be honored for their enduring contributions to the SAIS community as they mark five decades of connection, impact, and achievement.